Opacity dependence of elliptic flow in kinetic theory

 For the collision kernel $C[F]$, we use the \emph{isotropization-time approximation} (ITA)

 where $\varepsilon$ is the local energy density and $F_{iso}(\vec x_\perp,\Omega,\tau) = \frac{\varepsilon(\vec x_\perp,\tau)}{(-u_\mu v^{\mu})^4}$ is the isotropic distribution in the local rest frame $u^\mu$ given by the Landau matching condition, $u^\mu T_{\mu}^{\, \, \,\nu} = - \varepsilon u^\nu$.
 The ITA is closely related to the relaxation time approximation.
 We emphasize, however, that for observables constructed from $T^{\mu\nu}$, it is not necessary to specify the momentum-dependence of $C[F]$.
 Eq.~(\ref{eq3}) is solely based on the mild assumption that any system evolves towards an isotropic distribution and that this can be characterized for $p$-integrated quantities by a single isotropization time $l_{\rm mfp} \sim \left(\gamma \varepsilon^{1/4}\right)^{-1}$, set by the only model parameter $\gamma$.
-The ITA has been studied extensively in the hydrodynamical limit and its transport coefficients are known: $\tau_\pi = (\gamma \varepsilon^{1/4})^{-1}$ and kinetic shear viscosity $\frac{\eta}{s T} = \frac{1 }{\gamma \epsilon^{1/4}}\frac{1}{ 5}$.
-While our calculation does not require it, we may further specify the relation between energy density and temperature $\epsilon = a T^4$.
-This allows us to extract a value for specific viscosity $\eta/s$ for a given $\gamma$ and thereby make a connection to fluid dynamic calculations that conventionally use $\eta/s$ as an input parameter.
-Motivated by lattice results, we choose in the following $a \approx 13$.
-This input fixes the relation between specific shear viscosity and our model parameter: $\eta/s \approx 0.11/\gamma$.
-ITA is found to reproduce the $T^{\mu\nu}$ evolution of the QCD weak coupling effective kinetic theory~\cite{Arnold:2002zm} within $\sim$ 15\% \cite{Heller:2016rtz}.
+The ITA has been studied extensively in the hydrodynamical limit and its transport coefficients are known: $\tau_\pi = (\gamma \varepsilon^{1/4})^{-1}$ and kinetic shear viscosity $\frac{\eta}{s T} = \frac{1 }{\gamma \varepsilon^{1/4}}\frac{1}{ 5}$.
+While our calculations depend only on the combination $\frac{\eta}{s T}$ and do not depend on $\frac{\eta}{s}$ independently, the latter can be determined once the equation of state relating energy density and temperature is specified.
+(If one chooses $\varepsilon \approx 13 T^4$, as motivated by lattice results, one finds $\eta/s \approx 0.11/\gamma$.)
+We note that the thermal equilibrium distribution that enters the relaxation time approximation (RTA) is a special choice of an isotropic distribution.
+Therefore, the RTA and ITA dynamics for $T^{\mu\nu}$ are identical while the ITA does not assume relaxation to a local thermal equilibrium.
+The ITA is found to reproduce the $T^{\mu\nu}$ evolution of the QCD weak coupling effective kinetic theory~\cite{Arnold:2002zm} within $\sim$ 15\% \cite{Heller:2016rtz}.
 However, the following does not assume that the collision kernel is dominated by perturbative physics.